Cryptocurrency Hardware Wallets

 than you'd be comfortable carrying as cash in your pocket.

 The main reason is for security.
-A good way to think about how to use bitcoin is that software/mobile wallets are for spending and transacting with on a regular basis, and Hardware Wallets are used to store your bitcoin savings.
+A good way to think about how to use bitcoin is that software/mobile bitcoin wallets are for spending and transacting with on a regular basis, and Hardware Wallets are used to store your bitcoin savings.

 Mobile wallets are known as "Hot Wallets" because they are online or somehow connected to the internet.
 Because of this they can be subject to hacking or other vulnerabilities.